CytomX Therapeutics to Present - GuruFocus.com

+- IND filing for CX-801 is anticipated in the second half of 2023 -

 SOUTH SAN FRANCISCO, Calif., Nov.
-02, 2022 (GLOBE NEWSWIRE) -- CytomX Therapeutics, Inc. ( CTMX), a leader in the field of conditionally activated oncology therapeutics, today announced that Sean McCarthy, D.Phil., chief executive officer and chairman, will participate in the following investor conferences in November.
+07, 2022 (GLOBE NEWSWIRE) -- CytomX Therapeutics, Inc. ( CTMX), a leader in the field of conditionally activated oncology therapeutics, today announced that preclinical data for CX-801, its conditionally activated cytokine program, will be presented at the Society for Immunotherapy of Cancer (SITC) Annual Meeting in Boston, Massachusetts.

+“Interferon alpha is a clinically validated, powerful antitumor agent, but has historically been limited in its clinical use due to toxicity.
+CX-801, our masked interferon alpha-2b therapeutic candidate, potentially addresses this limitation through a favorable predicted therapeutic index and preferential activity in the tumor micronenvironment,” said Marcia P. Belvin, Ph.D., senior vice president and head of research at CytomX Therapeutics.
+“At the upcoming SITC Annual Meeting, we will report encouraging preclinical data that support the development of CX-801 based on its single agent activity as well as its enhanced activity when combined with PD-L1 blockade.
+We plan to explore the clinical potential of CX-801 in tumor types that have traditionally been both responsive and unresponsive to immunotherapy.
+We look forward to continuing to progress CX-801 towards an investigational new drug application submission in the second half of 2023.”

 CytomX is a clinical-stage, oncology-focused biopharmaceutical company dedicated to destroying cancer differently.
 By pioneering a novel class of conditionally activated biologics, powered by its Probody® technology platform, CytomX’s goal is to transcend the limits of current cancer treatments.
 CytomX’s robust and differentiated pipeline comprises seven therapeutic candidates across multiple treatment modalities including antibody-drug conjugates (“ADCs”), T-cell engaging bispecific antibodies (“TCBs”), and immune modulators such as cytokines and checkpoint inhibitors (“CPIs”).
 CX-2029 is an investigational conditionally activated antibody-drug conjugate (ADC) directed toward CD71, which has demonstrated encouraging antitumor activity in patients with squamous non-small cell lung cancer and is being developed in collaboration with AbbVie.
 CytomX’s clinical pipeline also includes cancer immunotherapeutic candidates against validated targets such as the CTLA-4-targeting Probody therapeutics, BMS-986249 and BMS-986288, partnered with Bristol Myers Squibb, as well as CX-904, a conditionally activated T-cell-engaging bispecific antibody targeting the epidermal growth factor receptor (EGFR) on tumor cells and the CD3 receptor on T cells, which is partnered with Amgen.
 In addition, CytomX has a diverse preclinical portfolio of wholly-owned assets including CX-801, an interferon alpha-2b Probody cytokine that has broad potential applicability in traditionally immuno-oncology sensitive as well as insensitive (cold) tumors and CX-2051, a conditionally activated ADC directed toward EpCAM, with potential applicability across multiple EpCAM-expressing epithelial cancers.
 Praluzatamab ravtansine is an investigational conditionally activated ADC directed toward CD166 that demonstrated single agent clinical activity in a Phase 2 study for patients with advanced HR+/HER2-non-amplified breast cancer.
 Following the Phase 2 results, CytomX decided not to further progress praluzatamab ravtansine alone and is seeking a partner to further develop the molecule.
 CytomX has also established strategic collaborations with multiple leaders in oncology, including AbbVie, Amgen, Astellas, and Bristol Myers Squibb.
 For more information about CytomX and how it is working to make conditionally activated treatments the new standard-of-care in the fight against cancer, visit www.cytomx.com and follow us on LinkedIn and Twitter.